karatelabs/karate/README.md

 You can over-ride it by using the [`header`](#header) keyword before the `method` step.
 Look at [`multipart entity`](#multipart-entity) for an example.

+Also refer to this [demo example](karate-demo) for a working example of multipart file uploads: [`upload.feature`](karate-demo/src/test/java/demo/upload/upload.feature).

 ## `multipart entity`

 > This is technically not in the key-value form: `multipart field name = 'foo'`, but logically